david-pfx/PuzzleScriptNext/README.md

 * [Tips and Tricks](https://david-pfx.github.io/PuzzleScriptNext/src/Documentation/tips_and_tricks.html).
 * [Level Branching](https://david-pfx.github.io/PuzzleScriptNext/src/Documentation/levels.html#branching).

-## WIP: Objects with vector based sprites
+## Objects with vector based sprites
 In original PuzzleScript objects are represented as pixel data.
 This branch introduces vector-based object graphics.
-Instead of specifying colors a JSON object is used. the properies of the JSON object are
+Instead of specifying colors on a line a stringified JSON object is used instead. the properies of the JSON object are
 - `type`: mandatory: described below
 - `w`: optional width of the sprite expressed in cells, default 1